Inj3-GT/Improved-Walk-Speed-Adjust/README.md

 - Adjust your walking speed dynamically (Similar to Star Citizen).
 - Works with mouse wheel (up or down).
-- Change your walking speed in real time, based on your top running speed and your slow walking speed.
+- Changing your walking speed in real time, .
 - Combine an additional hold-down key (Caps lock: default) with the mouse wheel to adjust your speed.
 - HUD with percentage speed, button, and progress bar.
 - Mouse wheel can be disabled for garry's mod weapon selector.